 The 30 second ad was widely featured on television.
 It shows a trans woman at a dressing table sprinkling red glitter which turns into a punnet of strawberries.

 The campaign highlighted how Coop support local causes in the community like Liverpool City Regional Pride Foundation.

 It’s a great example of a huge brand like Coop embracing trans visibility in their TV ads.

 About Bounce Video

-Bounce Video is run by BAFTA-winning former BBC Producer, Grace Gibbons.
+Bounce Video is run award-winning former BBC Producer, Grace Gibbons.
 We specialise in helping businesses, charities and public sector organisations create compelling video campaigns.
 You can find out more information about our video production packages here.